 Figure 6: Drag the side handle towards the other end of the video

-Continue dragging even when you reach the end of the video until you have flipped it as required (see Figure 7, below).
+- Continue dragging even when you reach the end of the video until you have flipped it as required, as shown in Figure 7, below.
 Remember that if you drag the selection handle too little or too farther, you may end up squishing the video!

 Figure 7: Drag beyond to the other side to flip a video

 - Locate the Arrange group within the Video Tools Format tab.
-Then click the Rotate button to bring up the Rotate and Flip drop-down gallery as you can see in Figure 8, below.
-Choose any of the two Flip options (highlighted in red with Figure 8, below) within this drop-down gallery to flip your video vertically or horizontally.
+Then, click the Rotate button to bring up the Rotate and Flip drop-down gallery, as shown in Figure 8, below.
+Choose any of the two Flip options, as shown highlighted in red within Figure 8.
+Within this drop-down gallery to flip your video vertically or horizontally.

 Figure 8: Flip options within the Rotate and Flip drop-down gallery

-In Figure 9, you can see the selected video clip in its original form as well as its variations in which the video clip has been resized, rotated and flipped.
+In Figure 9, below, you can see the selected video clip in its original form as well as its variations in which the video clip has been resized, rotated, and flipped.